BKP: An R Package for Beta Kernel Process Modeling: Statistical Foundation

 serves as a smooth estimator of the latent success probability.
 The corresponding posterior variance

-provides a local measure of epistemic uncertainty.
-These posterior summaries can be used to visualize prediction quality across the input space, particularly highlighting regions with sparse data coverage.
+provides a local posterior measure of uncertainty under the fitted BKP update.
+These posterior summaries can be used to visualize the fitted probability surface and its local uncertainty across the input space, particularly in regions with sparse data coverage.
 See Section~\ref{sec:example} for illustrations.